This is a sponsored conversation written by me on behalf of Plugrá® Butter. The opinions and text are all mine.

 - Add flour to a mixing bowl, then cold cubed Salted Plugrá Butter.
 Cut the butter pieces into the flour using a pastry blender until small, pea-sized pieces remain.
 The dough will not be uniform.

-- Add the ice water 1 tbsp at a time until the dough just comes together.
+- Add the ice water 1 tablespoon at a time until the dough just comes together.
 You should be able to gently squeeze it and have it hold its shape.
-Too much water will cause the dough to become sticky, so go slowly here and add just as much as you need - it may be more or less than 4 tbsp (1/4 cup).
+Too much water will cause the dough to become sticky, so go slowly here and add just as much as you need - it may be more or less than 4 tablespoon (¼ cup).